hyunsun/sona-setup/README.md

 ```
 $ vrouter.sh 172.17.0.3
 ```
-<br><br>Once everything goes well, you should be able to see routes from external router with `routes` command.
+Once everything goes well, you should be able to see routes from external router with `routes` command.
 ```
 onos> routes
 Table: ipv4